 Welcome to the UFT Home Instruction web page.

 Home instruction is designed to meet the academic needs of students while they are confined to their homes because of medical, orthopedic and/or serious emotional conditions.
-In the COVID -19 era, the menu of needs of the homebound student has been further compounded by the dysfunction the pandemic presents.

 - Emmanuel Duruaku, EDuruaku@uft.org